Updated on June 20th, 2018

 Still, there is the ever-present concern about energy sector volatility.
 Importantly, there are many measures that investors can take to reduce the impact that the volatility of energy stocks will have on their investment portfolio.
 The most obvious step is to appropriately diversify.
 The effect of energy sector volatility will be minimized if your portfolio’s exposure to the sector is only, say, 10%.

 Voltility can also be reduced by investing in only the strongest and most financial secure energy businesses.
-In our view, there are two energy stocks that stand out in terms of financial strength:
+In our view, there are two energy stocks (both of which are energy ‘super majors’) that stand out in terms of financial strength:

 Both of these companies are Dividend Aristocrats, which means they have increased their annual dividends for more than 25 consecutive years.
 Their multi-decade streak of dividend increases gives us confidence that they will continue to be solid performers in the years to come.